 While the ID.3 was Volkswagens (VW) first dedicated all-electric vehicle, the ID.3 is not rated to tow, unlike the ID.4.
 The ID.4 is intended to be a global mass-market vehicle for VW, targeting the lucrative and growing market of compact SUVs.
 During the reveal event seen below VW emphasized the towing capabilities of the ID.4 at up to 2,700 lbs (1,200 kg).
-However, its unclear if an ID.4 with a 1,200 kg towing capacity will be coming to the UK.
-Currently, the only version set for the UK is the ID.4 1st with a 1,000 kg towing capacity.
+However, only one version of the ID.4 (GTX) is rated to tow 1,200kg.
+Other versions (Pure/Pure Performance/Pro Performance) are limited to towing 1,000kg.

 Key VW ID.4 Specs